-We plan to submit an IND application for APL-2006, a bispecific C3 and VEGF inhibitor, in the first half of 2023.
+We plan to submit an investigational new drug application, or IND, for APL-2006, a bispecific C3 and VEGF inhibitor, in the first half of 2023.
 There are currently a high proportion of patients who are currently living with advanced forms of AMD, including both GA and wet AMD, and we believe APL-2006 has the potential to benefit these patients.

-We have exclusive, worldwide rights for the development and commercialization of intravitreal pegcetacoplan and for APL-2006.
+We have exclusive, worldwide rights for the development and commercialization of SYFOVRE and for APL-2006.